jrmph/jrm-api/README.md

   desc: 'retrieves lyrics for a specified song and artist',
   method: 'get',
   category: 'search',
-  guide: {
-    artist: 'The artist of the song',
-    song: 'The title of the song',
+  guide: { artist: 'The artist of the song', song: 'The title of the song' },
-  },
   params: ['artist', 'song']
 };